shlok222/ipfs-docs/docs/reference/kubo/rpc.md

 - `404` - RPC endpoint doesn't exist
 - `405` - HTTP Method Not Allowed

-Status code `500` means that the function _does_ exist, but IPFS was not able to fulfil the request because of an error.
+Status code `500` means that the function _does_ exist, but IPFS was not able to fulfill the request because of an error.
 To know that reason, you have to look at the error message that is usually returned with the body of the response (if no error, check the daemon logs).

 Streaming endpoints fail as above, unless they have started streaming.
 That means they will have sent a `200` status code already.
 If an error happens during the stream, it will be included in a Trailer response header (some endpoints may additionally include an error in the last streamed object).